StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/CREATE ROUTINE LOAD.md

 **Target database and table**

 According to the fields of Avro data, create a table `sensor_log1` in the target database `sensor` in the StarRocks cluster.
 The column names of the table must match the field names in the Avro data.
-For the mapping of data types when Avro data is loaded into StarRocks, see [Data types mapping](#Data types mapping).
+For the data types mapping when Avro data is loaded into StarRocks, see [Data types mapping](#Data types mapping).

 ```SQL
 CREATE TABLE sensor.sensor_log1 (